shanker-narayan/instacart_data_analysis/README.md

 ## 4. Dairy & Cheese Category Deep-Dive

-Given the relevance to dairy/cheese category management, I ran an additional focused cut on the cheese aisles:
+Given the relevance to this role, I ran an additional focused cut on the cheese aisles:

 | Metric | Value |
 |---|---|